hmrubai/socialite-with-lumen/README.md

 ## Instructions

 You have to create an app under a project from the [Google console](https://console.developers.google.com/).
-After creating the project you will get credentials like:
+For [github](https://github.com/settings/applications).
+After creating the app, you will get credentials like:

 ```
     Client ID: XXXXXXXXXXXXXXXXXXX.apps.googleusercontent.com